psu-epl/psu-epl.github.com/Becoming-an-L.I.D.-Manager.md

 Here's how becoming a manager works:

 1. You need to be trained on all of the equipment that's currently being used in the lab.
+You will also need to be trained in all of the store operations.
 For example, everything but the A406 router as of 2014/06/01.
+To review store operations please visit ___provide page link___

 2. You need to get 3 current managers to sponsor you to become a manager.
 They will have to send the L.I.D. administrator (currently Chris) an email saying that they support you becoming a manager.